TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/add-user-to-group.md

 > Adds a user to a LiveApps group.

-This is useful to assign users to your Cloud Starter
+This is useful to assign users to your Cloud Application

 ---
 ### Questions: